purduesigbots/pros-docs/v5/okapi/tutorials/concepts/chassiscontroller.rst

 `ChassisModel <../../api/chassis/model/abstract-chassis-model.html>`_) interfaces to manage your robot's chassis.
-`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ provides easy to use methods for open- and closed-loop control that you can use during both autonomous and opcontrol.
+`ChassisController <../../api/chassis/controller/abstract-chassis-controller.html>`_ provides easy to use methods for open and closed loop control that you can use during both autonomous and opcontrol.
 Rather than writing methods to drive the robot around yourself, OkapiLib provides battle-tested implementations for you.

-.. note:: A ChassisModel has all of the same open-loop control functionality as a ChassisController, but none of the closer-loop control functionality.
+.. note:: A ChassisModel has all of the same open loop control functionality as a ChassisController, but none of the closed loop control functionality.

 What types of ChassisControllers does OkapiLib come with?
 ---------------------------------------------------------